zerothi/pythonsupport-page/docs/essentials_first/vscode.rst

 .. note::
     If you are in your first year, you probably will not need to use VS Code until **week 7 or 8 of your studies**.
 Just remember, that this page is here to get you started with some basic tips whenever you need.

 Similarly to the Idle, VS Code is a place to write your Python code.
-Unlike the idle, VS Code has a lot of features to help you code, and it is very effective for larger projects.
-VS Code is very useful for things such as debugging, organizing files and collaborating with other people for coding.
+VS Code is great for larger projects.
+It is useful for things like debugging, organizing files and collaborating with other people for coding.
-It also comes with many extensions that can improve visual clarity, help you collaborate with others and a particularly useful type of file for your code called jupyter notebooks (These will be explained below).
+It also comes with extensions that can improve visual clarity, help you collaborate with others and a particularly useful type of file called jupyter notebooks (These will be explained below).